minute read

 Although not every traveller’s cup of historical tea, I thoroughly enjoyed the jaunt into the desert, pottering about in ruins and letting my imagination transport me to a time of the exotic past.

-Getting to and around the Desert Castles - TRANSPORTATION
+Transportation - Getting to and around The Desert Castles

 Divider